sebsto/amplify-ios-workshop/BOA332/instructions/content/50_add_images/20_client_code.md

 ![run](/images/40-30-appsync-code-2.png)

 {{% notice tip %}}
 When you start the app, you will notice the table's rows are populated as soon as the landmark data are fetched from the API.
-At that moment, no image is shown (to be correct, the white square placeholder image is shown).
+At that moment, no image is shown (the grey square placeholder image is shown).
 As Amazon S3 downloads finish, images are added asynchronously to the table's rows.
 {{% /notice %}}

 Now that we have the basic building blocks of the app defined, let's explore the options offered to customize the authentication user interface and user experience.